 In the studio

 The Beatles began recording Revolution 1 (then simply titled Revolution) on 30 May 1968, more than three months after their previous recording session at Abbey Road.

-Despite Lennon’s shout at the 7:31 mark, “OK, I’ve had enough!”, the final six minutes descended into a mostly discordant instrumental jam, with feedback, Lennon repeatedly screaming “All right”, and moaning from Lennon and Yoko Ono.
+Despite Lennon’s shout at the 7:31 mark, “OK, I’ve had enough!”, the final six minutes descended into a mostly discordant instrumental jam.
+It included feedback, Lennon repeatedly screaming “All right”, and moaning from Lennon and Yoko Ono.
 This later formed the basis of Revolution 9, with the addition of a number of tape loops and sound effects.

-Recording continued on the next day, with two separate vocals by Lennon and bass by McCartney.
+Recording continued on 31 May 1968, with two separate vocals by Lennon and bass by McCartney.
 Harrison and McCartney also recorded backing vocals.

 Lennon re-recorded his vocals on 4 June while lying on the floor of Abbey Road’s studio three, in an attempt to make his vocals sound different.